xcart/xcart-docs/_pages/kb_en/modules/mailchimp_integration_with_e-commerce_support/getting_started_with_mailchimp_integration_with_e-commerce_support.md

 Step 1.
 Go to the “Mailсhimp Integration with Ecommerce support” addon settings page in your X-Cart store’s Admin area.
 You can do so by selecting the Settings link for the addon “Mailсhimp Integration with Ecommerce support” in your store’s Installed Addons section.
 ![mailchimp-installed.png]({{site.baseurl}}/attachments/ref_w5MRyybe/mailchimp-installed.png)

-Before you have connected the integration to your Mailсhimp account, the addon settings page provides a form for connecting:
+Before you have connected the integration to your Mailсhimp account, the addon settings page allows you to select a connection method:
 ![xc5_mailchimp_connecting.png]({{site.baseurl}}/attachments/ref_w5MRyybe/xc5_mailchimp_connecting.png)

 Step 2.
 Use one of the following methods to connect to Mailсhimp:

-   * Method 1
+   * Method 1: Sign up for a new Mailchimp account and have it connected to your integration automatically
+      * Step 1.
+Click on the “Sign Up” button.

+      * Step 2.
+On the page that opens, provide the information required by Mailсhimp to create a new account.

+        Once your new Mailchimp account has been created, your X-Cart Mailсhimp integration will be connected to it.

+   * Method 2: Log in to your existing Mailchimp account and have it connected to your integration automatically
       * Step 1.
 Click on the link “Connect with your Mailсhimp account”.
        ![xc5_mailchimp_connecting1.png]({{site.baseurl}}/attachments/ref_w5MRyybe/xc5_mailchimp_connecting1.png)